 No. The treatment of per diem as a portion of an employee’s wages has been unique to the transportation industry since at least 1989 and is not considered an improper “wage reclassification”.
 The IRS first introduced per diem (per day) allowances in Revenue Procedure 90-60 - a simplified method of substantiating employee business expenses - in accordance with the Family Support Act of 1988.
+The first published guidance for the transportation industry was issued in 1991 where, according to the IRS, a driver's weekly compensation earned on a cents-per-mile basis may be reduced by amounts designated as per diem for meals and incidental expenses for each day away from home overnight [TAM 9146003].
 However, the Special Transportation Industry substantiated per diem method was not introduced until 2000 [See Rev. Proc.
 2000-39, 2000-9 Sec.
 4.04, Notice 2000-48], which among other things:

 - Established a method allowing a payor to treat a specific amount as paid or incurred for employee meals while traveling away from home for work instead of substantiating actual costs (no receipts required).